ufcg-lsd/saps-engine/docs/arrebol-worker.md

 ## NFS Client

+To configure this client, access the worker VM and follow the steps below.

 ### Dependencies

 In an apt-based Linux distribution, enter the commands below to install NFS client with the following command: